Czech Philharmonic • Open Air Concert

 Dear listeners,

-Join us as we bring the season to a close under the open sky.
-On Hradčany Square, we will provide 700 seats on a first-come, first-served basis.
+Join us in bringing the season to a close under the open sky.
+We will set up 700 seats on Hradčany Square, available on a first come, first served basis.
 There will, of course, be plenty of standing room as well.
-No tickets are required, and access to the square is completely free.
+No tickets are required—access to the square is completely free.

-We are not planning any additional food or beverage services, but we promise you will leave nourished by beautiful music.
+We are not planning any additional refreshments on site, but we promise you will leave nourished by beautiful music.

-Spaces for wheelchair users will be available near the stage in the right-hand section (see map).
+Wheelchair-accessible spaces will be available near the stage in the right-hand sector (see the map).

 We look forward to seeing you there!